Timelike entanglement entropy Revisited: Abstract

 \section{Abstract}

-We present an operator-algebraic definition for timelike entanglement entropy in CFT.
+We present an operator-algebraic definition for timelike entanglement entropy in QFT under a few mild postulates.
 This rigorously defined timelike entanglement entropy is real-valued due to the timelike tube theorem.
 We further demonstrate why the timelike entanglement entropy should be real-valued from both path integral argument and holography perspective.